 However, it’s important to note that fee setting is just one aspect of your marketing offer.
 It’s important to stand out to potential clients in other ways.
 It helps to be in a position where they are choosing you because they have decided you’re the most relevant therapist to their needs.

-If you’d like to discuss marketing your private practice in a way that makes you the therapist of choice, you can book in for a free, no obligation exploratory call with me.
+If you’d like to market your private practice in a way that makes you the therapist of choice, why not consider joining the Therapy Growth Group.
+You can read more about it below.